Laurab1528/Final_Task/README.md

 - The application is never deployed and the infrastructure is never changed on PRs.
 - The deployment of the app only happens if the infrastructure was created/updated successfully.
 - The order is always: **infrastructure first, then application deployment**.

 ---

-## Notes on the Self-hosted Runner

-- The self-hosted runner is used only to access the private EKS API and execute deployments.
-- **It is not necessary to manually install the AWS Load Balancer Controller on the runner:** the pipeline installs it automatically in the cluster.
-- The ALB is managed by the controller and securely exposes the app.

----